raphamorim/react-song/README.md

 2 - I do not have the intention to maintain this project.
 It's just a demo project that I used in React Berlin and React Conf Brazil respective talks.

+3 - No stable version was published to NPM :P

 ![Example](resources/example.png)

 ### [Random Robot Song](http://raphamorim.io/react-song)